The Box Turtle is one of the most popular pet turtles around.

-These can be very fun and rewarding pets, however they are a lot of work.
+These can be very fun and rewarding pets, however, they are a lot of work.

 Do you think you are up to the task?

 These turtles belong to the family Emydidae, which includes all North American pond turtles and terrapins.
 There are four different species and several subspecies within this genus.

 - The Eastern and Western Box Turtles are the two that you are most likely to find.

 - The Spotted and Caohulian Box Turtles are very rare species endemic to Mexico, and the Caohuilan is completely aquatic.